kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 The detailed explanation is written in the R script in this directory.

 **Example Data:**
-・Parent1_a.nef, Parent1_b.nef: Two views of Parent1.
+* Parent1_a.nef, Parent1_b.nef: Two views of Parent1.
-・Parent2_a.nef, Parent2_b.nef: Two views of Parent2.
+* Parent2_a.nef, Parent2_b.nef: Two views of Parent2.
-・Representative_ratio_between_dominance_and_additive_effect.csv: Constant values to perform PPδ.
+* Representative_ratio_between_dominance_and_additive_effect.csv: Constant values to perform PPδ.
 These constant values are calculated in the former task "Part3.Raw_EFD-based_phenomic_prediction_of_F1_fruit"

 **Script:**
-・Demonstrates prediction and visualization of F1 contours based on .nef data.
+* Demonstrates prediction and visualization of F1 contours based on .nef data.
-・**No R packages required**.
+* **No R packages required**.